Associate Professor of Literature

 • "Tasks Without Solutions: Why Freud's The Interpretation of Dreams Matters to Translation Culture," Small Axe: A Caribbean Journal of Criticism, Number 45 (November 2014).
 This piece can be inscribed in what Daniel Boyarin has referred to as Cultural Studies in Freud, a movement that reclaims the insights in Freud's work without relying on its data or conclusions.

 • "Dark Horse Poetics: Lévi-Strauss, Benitez-Rojo, and Caribbean Epistemology, Small Axe: A Caribbean Journal of Criticism, Volume 18, Number 43 (March 2014).
 Lévi-Strauss is famous for saying that the figure of Don Quixote is the key to his work.
-This essay reads Lévi-Strauss and the works he has inspired as a kind of poetics for the underdog.
+This essay reads the work of Lévi-Strauss and the works he has inspired as a kind of heroic poetics that values "the culture of the weak," that champions the underdog.

 • Interview with Patrick Chamoiseau [in French]: « Une lectrice dans la salle; entretien avec Patrick Chamoiseau ».
 See the English version in Calalloo.

 • Veillées pour les mots [Wakes for Words] : Aimé Césaire, Patrick Chamoiseau et Maryse Condé (Paris: Karthala, 2005).
 A study of the motif of the funerary wake in the Caribbean novel, tracing an evolution from the figure of the martyr, in works from the colonial period, to that of the storyteller-writer, who adopts the mode of mourning for the passing of a traditional society in order to address forms of neo-colonialism.
 Featured in Radio-France/France Culture’s dossier, “Hommage à Aimé Césaire,” June 2008.